vigneshvicky24/Devops/README.md

 - File size
 - Number of hard links
 - Pointers to actual data blocks on disk

+ When create file ,inode is automatically assign to the file

 ## Command to view inode details: